 Each of Hygo's vessels is operated and maintained by GLNG or its affiliates pursuant to ship management agreements.
 These agreements are the result of arms-length negotiations and subject to change.
-In addition, we expect to enter into management agreements with GLNG or its affiliates with respect to Hygo's vessels concurrently with the closing of the Hygo Merger.
-If GLNG or any of its affiliates that provide services to Hygo fails to perform these services satisfactorily or the terms of the ship management agreements change now or after the consummation of the Proposed Mergers, it could have a material adverse effect on Hygo's or, after the consummation of the Hygo Merger, our, business, results of operations and financial condition.
+In addition, we have entered into management agreements with GLNG or its affiliates with respect to Hygo's vessels.
+If GLNG or any of its affiliates that provide services to Hygo fails to perform these services satisfactorily or the terms of the ship management agreements change, it could have a material adverse effect on our business, results of operations and financial condition.